ForNeVeR/Generaptor/README.md

 🦖 Generaptor [![Status Zero][status-zero]][andivionian-status-classifier]
 ============

 Generaptor helps you to maintain GitHub actions for your project.
-It can generate the YAML files and verify that they are correct, according to your specification.
+It can generate the YAML files, according to the specification defined in your code.

 Now you can manage your action definitions via NuGet packages, and port the whole workflows between repositories.
 A bit of strong typing will also help to avoid mistakes!